haydnKing/waistcoat/README.md

 Settings for configuring the barcode format and Tophat settings are given in a JSON encoded settings file, a template for which is given below.

+### Installation

+Waistcoat is simplest to use in place, but the C-extension must first be built by calling `python setup.by build_ext --inplace`.

+You can also run the test suite using `python setup.py test`.

+### Example Settings

 ```JSON
 {
 "_comment": "This is an example settings file for waistcoat.
 Comments begin with underscores",